charif-h/Football-results-simulation/README.md

 Th idea started by a trial to find a simple equation capable to give a realistic estimation of a football match result.
 Without machine learning or trained model, just a mathematical formula that uses the fifa ranking points of each team, to give an estimation of the number of goals each team might score against the other.

+# How to use it
 For the moment, I decided to make the whole project in one Html file that contains all CSS and JS codes, which make the file too much long and complicated (may be I change my mind later).
 I just wanted to be easy to execute.
+So all you need is just to copy the html file and execute it in your borwoser.

 The simulator uses JS classes, such as: